Why move to Argentina?

 Why would you want to move to and live in Argentina?
 Was the response I got, when I told friends I was moving to Argentina, together with a raised eyebrow and quizzical expression.

-Rather ironically, I was moving because so many people were initially asking me “Why don’t you move to Argentina??”
+Ironically, I was moving because people kept asking me “Why don’t you move to Argentina?
+You’d love it.”

-Living in Amsterdam I was restless and tired.
-Tired of the endless rain, excessive tourism, cramped spaces and Nordic emotions.
+At the time I was living in Amsterdam , restless and tired.
+Tired of the endless rain, excessive tourism and cramped spaces.
 I wanted to live in a city with flavour.
 Who doesn’t want a life with flavour?

-What can I say, Argentina was the flavour of the day.
-Everyone was talking about it.
-A friend owns a house there.
+What can I say, Argentina has flavour.
+Every body at the time in the Netherlands was talking about it.
+Two friends own a house there.
 The future king of the Netherlands just married an Argentine, other four friends had just come back from their trip to this magical wonderland.

-All these conversations inspired me to buy a book on Argentina, and I was hooked and enchanted all within the first chapter.
+All these conversations inspired me to buy a book on Argentina, and I was hooked and enchanted within the first few pages.

 Most Magical Place in the world